SPaRC: A Spatial Pathfinding Reasoning Challenge

 \section{Related Work}

-Benchmarking language models has shifted from core NLP tasks like question answering \cite{rajpurkar2016squad} and paraphrasing \cite{dolan2005automatically,wahle2024paraphrase} in GLUE \cite{wang2019gluemultitaskbenchmarkanalysis} to more complex evaluations, as these tasks have saturated.
+Benchmarking language models has shifted from core NLP tasks like question answering \cite{rajpurkar2016squad} and paraphrasing \cite{dolan2005automatically,wahle-paraphrase-2023, wahle-etal-2024-prompt} in GLUE \cite{wang2019gluemultitaskbenchmarkanalysis} to more complex evaluations, as these tasks have saturated.
 Long-horizon reasoning datasets, including MATH \cite{hendrycks_measuring_2021}, AIME \cite{AoPS_AIME}, BBH \cite{suzgun2022challengingbigbenchtaskschainofthought}, and MUSR \cite{sprague_musr_2024}, challenge models on multi-step problem-solving.
 However, these benchmarks rely on data priors, knowledge recall, or pattern matching, enabling reasoning models like DeepSeek's R1 to saturate them, showing a gap in evaluating spatial reasoning and complex planning.

-Specifically related to our proposal are symbolic and spatial benchmarks that use novel task representations or underrepresented ones in LLM training data.
+Specifically related to our proposal are rule-based and spatial benchmarks that use novel task representations or underrepresented ones in LLM training data (e.g., topological reasoning from text, abstract diagrams).
 Notably, ARC-AGI \cite{Chollet2019Measure} tests abstract pattern recognition and inductive reasoning from few-shot 2D grid examples, showing that even in simple scenarios, the most advanced reasoning models fail.
 However, ARC-AGI does not require step‑by‑step planning or following discrete rules.
 VisualPuzzles \cite{song2025visualpuzzlesdecouplingmultimodalreasoning} presents algorithmic, analogical, and spatial riddles, but every task is multiple choice, so the model is not constructing individual solutions.
 SpatialEval \cite{wang2024pictureworththousandwords} covers navigation, relation, and counting on images, 2D grids, and text.
 However, SpatialEval mazes span only a few moves, and the counting or relation questions appear independently, not within one combined task.
 PPNL \cite{Aghzal2023CanLL} tests spatial-temporal reasoning via 2D grid-based path planning.
 It focuses on obstacle avoidance within the grid and does not incorporate complex, interacting rules.
 Another related task is EnigmaEval \citep{wang2025enigmaevalbenchmarklongmultimodal}, but it does not focus on pathfinding.